John Henry Monger Snr: Monger’s store and the York Hotel

 Monger applied for a free licence in early 1837 and then an ordinary licence.
-He was described as being "a publican, of York" on 5 February 1837, when he had to personally eject a troublesome private in the 21st Regiment named John Curran (Curran being later charged with assault in hitting Monger with a bludgeon).
+He was described as being "a publican, of York" on 5 February 1837, when he had to personally eject a troublesome private in the 21st Regiment named John Curran, who was later charged with assault for hitting Monger with a bludgeon.

 The original hotel was a small building of wattle and daub and was the first hotel in the area.
-This was called The York Hotel.
+This was called the York Hotel.
 The wattle and daub hotel burnt down and Monger then built a large and substantial hostelry.

-It was a dangerous time, in July 1838, Monger returned to Perth to report spearings by "hostile tribes".
-On 20 May 1839, the wife of Elijah Cook was murdered by aboriginals not far to the south of York, which caused shock waves throughout the Colony.
+It was a dangerous time; in July 1838, Monger returned to Perth to report spearings by "hostile tribes".
+On 20 May 1839, the wife of Elijah Cook was murdered by Aboriginal people not far to the south of York, which caused shock waves throughout the Colony.

-In December 1838, Monger ("innkeeper of York") was charged with assaulting James Manson in the street in Perth, but the case was "compromised by paying the constable’s expenses equally".
-In 1838, Monger's licence fee was doubled from 5 pounds to 10 pounds.
+In December 1838, Monger ("innkeeper of York") was charged with assaulting James Manson on a street in Perth, but the case was "compromised by paying the constable’s expenses equally".
+In 1838, Monger's licence fee was doubled from £5 to £10.
 He asked for the additional fee to be suspended, complaining that in a distant place like York, the remuneration from accommodation is limited and precarious, and that his crops had failed and he had lost some good friends to his business.

-In May 1840, the Government expressed a desire to extend Avon Terrace through Monger's land.
+In May 1840, the government expressed a desire to extend Avon Terrace through Monger's land.
 Monger sought compensation and after much haggling, was granted Town Lot 1 as a replacement.

 A few months after this, he opened Monger's Store, commonly referred to as "Monger's".
 It was the first general store established in York.
 Stocks such as hardware, drapery, groceries, wines and spirits, provisions and implements were sold there.
 Monger advertised his goods heavily from 4 August 1841 onwards, as being available "at the stores of the undersigned".

-Monger became unpopular because in October 1840, he declined to provide a dinner "according to promise" for the first Fair of the York Agricultural Society.
+Monger became unpopular because in October 1840 he declined to provide a dinner "according to promise" for the first Fair of the York Agricultural Society.
 Settler Dr Samuel Viveash commented in his diary entry of 22 December 1840: "Called on Monger, he was not inclined to settle my bill, indeed tried to snatch it out of my hand."

 Monger's "store" was on the opposite side of Avon Terrace, and was a "long, low building", and "every three months his wagons would journey to Guildford or Perth for supplies".
 The stone section on the south east corner of what is now called the sandalwood yards could have been this "long low building".